boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 ~~~
    - Description:  This Information Element describes the forwarding
                    status of the flow and any attached reasons.
+                   IPFIX reduced-size encoding is used as required.

+                   A structure is currently associated with the first
+                   byte.
+Future versions may be defined to associate
+                   meanings with bits in the remaining bits.

+                   The current version of the Information Element
+                   should be exported as unsigned8.

                    The layout of the encoding is as follows: